 - Are TOEFL or IELTS test scores required for international applicants?

 - Is Northwestern California University accredited?

-- Does Northwestern California University have a Non-Bar JD program?
+- Does Northwestern California University have any law degree programs other than the standard Juris Doctor degree program?

 - May I transfer units completed at other law schools to Northwestern California University?

-- How can I get further information about the school's programs and obtain an enrollment application
+- How can I get further information about the school's accredited law study program and obtain an enrollment application?

 What is the history of the school and where is it located?

 Northwestern California University School of Law was founded in 1982.
 It is located in an office building with a beautiful campus-like setting alongside the Sacramento River in Sacramento, California.
-The school's facility contains three offices, a law library and a courtroom.
-The courtroom is used for periodic review sessions.
-Students may choose to attend, or not attend, the local review sessions at their sole option.
+The school's facility contains an administrative lobby, faculty offices, a moot courtroom and a law library.
+The courtroom has been used over the years for the filming of lectures.